Cheers to Hibernia: New Bedford Bar Was the Ultimate Party Spot

 It amazes me how fast my 20s came and went.

-I spent most of it hanging out at bars downtown in New Bedford with friends and acquaintances, back when hangovers weren't so harsh.
+I spent most of that decade hanging out at bars in downtown New Bedford with friends and acquaintances, back when hangovers weren't so harsh.

-Between DJ Bobblehead, GP, Marco Andrade, Pat Long a.k.a.
-"Fuzzy Slippers", and karaoke with DJ Weezy, the entertainment on the weekends was supreme.
-Jackie, Heather, Dan, Erin, Sarah, Brooke, and Erika kept the drinks and shots flowing and Matt, Josh, Billy, and Jake kept the "riff-raff" out.
+Between DJ Bobblehead, GP, Marco Andrade, Pat Long (also known as Fuzzy Slippers) and karaoke with DJ Weezy, the entertainment on the weekends was supreme.
+Jackie, Heather, Dan, Erin, Sarah, Brooke, and Erika kept the drinks and shots flowing and Matt, Josh, Billy, and Jake kept the riff-raff out.

 I ended my 28th birthday here after being dropped off in a party bus and it's safe to say that it was one the best birthdays thus far.

 Some came to dance (and split their pants while gyrating to the song "Pony") and some came to socialize and sing karaoke on Thirsty Thursdays.

 Hibernia was a different breed of a bar and worth remembering, no matter how blurry some of those memories are.